© Vadim Ponomarenko

-On the one hand, there are thematic fields of innovation, which are presented in the following graphic.
+1. Thematic fields of innovation.
 These are organised across different urban sectors of Phase I (mobility, energy, water, ICT, buildings, governance, logistics), which are illustrated below.

-On the other hand, there are cross cutting fields of innovation.
-These are smart city financing; urban governance & planning; and digital business & service innovation.
+2. Cross cutting fields of innovation.
+These are smart city financing, urban governance & planning and digital business & service innovation.

-The Fraunhofer-Initiative »Morgenstadt: City Insights« offers cities, municipalities and companies the opportunity to actively contribute to the creation of a CO2-neutral, resilient and liveable city of the future.
-The underlying idea is that innovative and sustainable technologies must be harnessed more effectively in cities.
-The areas of innovation are packaged as "system solutions", providing holistic and modular proposals for cities and enterprises as concrete solutions to pressing urban issues to be tested in pilot cities, scaled up, adapted and replicated elsewhere.
+The Fraunhofer-Initiative »Morgenstadt: City Insights« offers cities, municipalities and companies an opportunity to actively contribute to the creation of a CO2-neutral, resilient and liveable city of the future.
+The underlying idea is that innovative and sustainable technologies should be introduced in cities fast and efficient.
+“Morgenstadt System Solutions” is an offer for cities and companies in the field of innovation, providing holistic and modular recommendations as for how particular urban problems in relevant areas can be solved.
+The solutions then can be tested in pilot cities, scaled up, adapted and replicated.

-The Internet of Things (IoT) and the increasing digitalization make it possible to develop and implement urban system solutions in a semi-standardized way.
-The core of the approach is a modular principle: Cities select urban system solutions to directly address their specific challenges based on coordinated and individually scalable components.
+Internet of Things (IoT) and increasing digitalization make it possible to develop and implement urban system solutions in a semi-standardized way.
+The core of the approach is a modular principle: cities select urban system solutions to directly address their specific challenges based on coordinated and individually scalable components.
 The research network recommends different investment and operating models for each solution.
-Pilot projects are generally initially supported through research funding, with successful system solutions becoming self-sustaining interventions for the city of the future.
+Pilot projects are generally initially supported through research funding.
+Gradually, however, all system solutions should become self-sustaining and profitable for the city of the future.

-Through the division into the eight research clusters, companies will see at a glance which solutions could benefit from their contribution, offering an opportunity to participate in the development of new integrated system soultions in a pilot area.
+Through the division into the eight research clusters, companies will see at a glance which solutions could be beneficial and become a part of development of new integrated system solutions in a pilot area.

-You are the head of the group "Neighborhoods and Cities" at the Fraunhofer Institute for Solar Energy Systems ISE, and you coordinate the "Smart Energy Cities" section.
-How will the urban energy system of the future be characterized?
+You are the head of the group "Neighborhoods and Cities" at the Fraunhofer Institute for Solar Energy Systems ISE and you coordinate the "Smart Energy Cities" section.
+How would you describe urban energy system of the future?

-"Urban energy systems will be climate-neutral and intelligent, and characterized by high efficiency and a high proportion of renewable energy generated locally.
-In cities, solar energy will be utilized on all buildings.
+"Urban energy systems are climate-neutral and intelligent, characterized by high efficiency and a high proportion of renewable energy generated locally.
+In cities, solar energy is utilized in all buildings.
 In the surrounding regions, biomass and wind energy as well as geothermal energy and hydroelectric power are generated for the cities.
-A highly efficient and secure energy supply is ensured by the coupling of the electricity and heating system, i.e. through combined heat and power and heat pumps, as well as the integration of electricity and heat storage in conjunction with intelligent grids (smart grids) and load management.
-Mobility is largely carried out by electric vehicles, which are changed through an intelligent energy management system during times of energy surplus and provide part of their storage capacity to the network."
+A highly efficient and secure energy supply is ensured by the coupling of the electricity and heating system, i.e. through combined heat and power and heat pumps, as well as integration of electricity and heat storage in conjunction with intelligent grids (smart grids) and load management.
+Mobility is largely carried out by electric vehicles, which are charged through an intelligent energy management system using energy surplus and provide part of their storage capacity to the network."

 You are working in the team developing new mobility concepts at the Fraunhofer IAO.
 What is the future of mobility?